izihawa/summa/docs/query-dsl.md

 ```

 ## PhraseQuery
-`PhraseQuery` matches documents containing exact occurrence of the phrase
+Documents containing exact occurrence of the phrase
 ```json
 {
   "phrase": {